eurolinux-enterprise-linux-sources/openlmi-providers/src/doc/admin/software/usage.rst

 Supported event filters
 -----------------------
 There are various events related to asynchronous job you may be interested about.
-All of them can be suscribed to with static filters presented below.
+All of them can be subscribed to with static filters presented below.
 Usage of custom query strings is not supported due to a complexity of its parsing.
 These filters should be already registered in *CIMOM* if *OpenLMI Software* providers are installed.
 You may check them by enumerating